Analyzing bias in opinion polls with R

 Too many numbers for one chart, so let’s focus.
 But unlike most other charts I’ve seen from this data (exception: SZ), we’re not going to focus on just one poll institute, but on one party.
 Here are all the polls published for the Social Democratic Party.

 This chart alone is pretty interesting, as it demonstrates how the poll trends change dramatically after each election.
 But we’ll get back to that later.
-At first I added a global trend line for the polls, which is the simply median value of each polls within one quarter.
+At first, I added a global trend line for the polls, which is the simple median value of each poll within one quarter.
 The median values are centered in each quarter, e.g. the median of Q2 is displayed on Mai 15th instead of April 1st.
 The resulting line nicely follows the polls:

 Blaming the polling institutes

 Starting from this nice overview let’s locate the individual polling institutes.
-In the next views, the big red points represent the focussed institute (mentioned in the title) while the small gray dots represent all the other institutes.
+In the next view, the big red points represent the focused institute (mentioned in the title) while the small gray dots represent all the other institutes.
 The line is the same quarter median trend as shown above.
 The first plot shows the polls published by TNS Emnid.
-As you can see, the values are pretty much centered around the median, which is what you would expect from an un-biased poll.
+As you can see, the values are pretty much centered around the median, which is what you would expect from an unbiased poll.

 Unfortunately, not all institutes are following this example.
 The next plot shows Infratest dimap polls, and you can see that since around 2007 there seems to be a slight bias towards the SPD as the majority of values are on or above the median line, but rarely below it.

 The third example shows an even worse picture.
 Since around the same time, the majority of polls published by Forsa are below the median of the polls by all institutes.
-So while Infratest polls seems to be a bit in favor to the Social Democrats, Forsa is clearly disadvantaging them.
+So while Infratest polls seem to be a bit in favor of the Social Democrats, Forsa is disadvantaging them.

 A closer look using the median-difference plot

-So while the above plots look dramatical on their own, I thought it’d be a good idea to take a closer look at the bias using a median-difference plot.
-These kind of plot goes back to John W. Tukey (who, among many other things, invented the box-plot), and his mean-difference plot.
-The idea is simple: instead of plotting both the median and the individual measures we use the median as base line and just look at the differences from the median.
+So while the above plots look dramatic on their own, I thought it’d be a good idea to take a closer look at the bias using a median-difference plot.
+This kind of plot goes back to John W. Tukey (who, among many other things, invented the box plot), and his mean-difference plot.
+The idea is simple: instead of plotting both the median and the individual measures we use the median as a baseline and just look at the differences from the median.

 So in the following plot, a value of -5% means that the predicted result was five percent below all the available polls of that quarter.
-Again we see the shift from almost no bias prior to the election in 2005 (until which the Social Democrats were leading the government) to a clear bias against the party afterwards.
-There are a few positive outliers, but the vast majority is negative.
+Again we see the shift from almost no bias before the election in 2005 (until the Social Democrats were leading the government) to a clear bias against the party afterwards.
+There are a few positive outliers, but the vast majority are negative.

-To get a even more clear view on this we can also take the median trend of the median-differences (now it gets weird, I know ;-) ).
-The shows us the median bias the Forsa polls had towards the SPD in each quarter.
-It’s remarkable to see the constant median bias around -2% over a period of six years.
+To get an even more clear view of this we can also take the median trend of the median differences (now it gets weird, I know ;-) ).
+This shows us the median bias the Forsa polls had towards the SPD in each quarter.
+It’s remarkable to see the constant median bias around -2% over six years.

 Random error vs. systematic errors

 Unfortunately we cannot analyze how these errors are being produced because the institutes never publish any raw data.
-To lower the costs, the control sample is too small to produce more precise predictions – around 1,000 to 2,000 people are interviewed to make assumption about ~60 mio eligible voters.
-Therefor there is too much noise in the raw results to publish them without further ‘correction’.
+To lower the costs, the control sample is too small to produce more precise predictions – around 1,000 to 2,000 people are interviewed to make an assumption about ~60 million eligible voters.
+Therefore, there is too much noise in the raw results to publish them without further ‘correction’.

-And this is the third possible cause for the systematic error: the correction algorithm each polling institute uses to ‘smooth’ the data and minimize the noise.
-And, of course, these algorithms are kept private as business secret.
+This is the third possible cause for the systematic error: the correction algorithm each polling institute uses to ‘smooth’ the data and minimize the noise.
+And, of course, these algorithms are kept private as business secrets.

 More examples, please

 The examples shown above are not the only ones.
-Here’s the systematic error of another polling institute, Forschungsgruppe Wahlen (FGW), who is creating polls by order of a public TV broadcasting.
-Between 2000 and today, the FGW polls were massively biased towards the big parties the Chrisian Democratic Union (CDU) and the SPD.
+Here’s the systematic error of another polling institute, Forschungsgruppe Wahlen (FGW), which is creating polls by order of a public TV broadcasting channel.
+Between 2000 and today, the FGW polls were massively biased towards the big parties the Christian Democratic Union (CDU) and the SPD.
 As the median-difference median plot (2nd image) shows, the average bias(!) towards the CDU had stayed around +5% for almost four years.

 Between 2005 and 2009, the average bias for the LEFT party had been around -4%.
 What’s interesting here is to see how FGW had suddenly ‘corrected’ their prediction after the 2009 elections, in which the LEFT party had gained about 12%.

-And the election result of the LEFT party didn’t came as a big surprise to other institutes.
-Here is again Emnid as a example of a lower error.
-However, in this case the error is so low, that I wouldn’t be surprise if Emnid would adjusting their predictions towards the average of the polls published by other institutes.
+And the election result of the LEFT party didn’t come as a big surprise to other institutes.
+Here is again Emnid as an example of a lower error.
+However, in this case, the error is so low, that I wouldn’t be surprised if Emnid would adjust their predictions towards the average of the polls published by other institutes.
 At least this would explain why they are that close to the average.